linconf/docs/docs/index.md

 roles.
 If required dependency resolution and configuration isn't managed by a distributions package manager, it will likely require more than one role.

-** Functionality ** - Where possible and without sacraficing simplicity, roles are written to be as useful as possible (notibly at the occasional expense of idempotance)
+** Functionality ** - Where possible and without sacrificing simplicity, roles are written to be as useful as possible (notably at the occasional expense of idempotance)

 ** Idempotance ** - A very useful and important feature of Ansible, roles that fail to maintain idempotance will, where possible, present tags allowing idempotant